elisalsr/Book_recommendation/README.md

 <h1>Weather Recognition</h1>

 <h2>Description</h2>
-Books are identified by their respective ISBN.
-Invalid ISBNs have already been removed from the dataset.
-Moreover, some content-based information is given (Book-Title, Book-Author, Year-Of-Publication, Publisher), obtained from Amazon Web Services.
-Note that in case of several authors, only the first is provided.
-URLs linking to cover images are also given, appearing in three different flavours (Image-URL-S, Image-URL-M, Image-URL-L), i.e., small, medium, large.
-These URLs point to the Amazon web site.
-Contains the book rating information.
-Ratings (Book-Rating) are either explicit, expressed on a scale from 1-10 (higher values denoting higher appreciation), or implicit, expressed by 0.
-Contains the users.
-Note that user IDs (User-ID) have been anonymized and map to integers.
-Demographic data is provided (Location, Age) if available.
-Otherwise, these fields contain NULL-values.
+Books in this dataset are identified by their respective ISBNs, with invalid entries already removed.
+Each book includes key metadata sourced from Amazon Web Services, such as the title, author, year of publication, and publisher.
+If a book has multiple authors, only the first one is listed.

+Additionally, the dataset provides URLs linking to book cover images in three different sizes: small (Image-URL-S), medium (Image-URL-M), and large (Image-URL-L).
+These images are hosted on Amazon’s website.

+Book rating information is also included.
+Ratings (Book-Rating) can be either explicit—on a scale from 1 to 10, where higher values indicate greater appreciation—or implicit, represented by a score of 0.

+User data is available, with anonymized user IDs (User-ID) mapped to integers.
+When provided, demographic information such as location and age is included; otherwise, these fields contain NULL values.

 <br />